Baked Chicken Cordon Bleu

 I know.
 Glurg.
 Yup.
 Raw.
 So gross.

-I love that you didn’t deep fry this and it looks super easy to make!!
+I love that you didn’t deep fry this and it was super easy to make!!

 Thank you Joyce!
 I appreciate it.